 Quarantine Required: Yes

-Quarantine Details: Self-quarantine for 14 days required for all countries.
+Quarantine Details: Self-quarantine for 10 days required for some countries.

 Lockdown in Effect: Partial